Nation's top doctors answer your questions on ‘Coronavirus House Calls’

-Have a question about COVID-19?
+Have a question about COVID-19 and our “new normal?”
 Email the question, your name, and your city to our experts at coronaquestions@nexstar.tv to have it answered on “Coronavirus House Calls.”
-Watch the next episode RIGHT HERE at 3 p.m.
-CT!
+Watch the next episode RIGHT HERE on Sunday, May 17!

 BIRMINGHAM, Ala.
 (WIAT) — As the death toll from the coronavirus (COVID-19) pandemic continues to rise in the U.S., we’re looking past statistics.
 With parts of the country reopening, confusion surrounds our ever-evolving situation.
 We’re here to talk about your concerns, differentiate between fact and fiction, and move from fear to hope as we navigate this “new normal” together.